Salgat/BigObjectSerializer/README.md

 ## Implementation

-BigObjectSerializer is implemented as a stack.
+BigObjectSerializer is implemented as a queue (FIFO).
 This allows us to make assumptions about how the values are stored.

 ## Examples